-Can you believe it’s July the year is half over now?
-That includes our seven month lawn care season too.
-The outside temps are heating up and by now, hopefully you’ve complete our June lawn care schedule.
+Can you believe it’s July?
+The year is half over now!
+That includes our seven-month lawn care season, too.
+The outside temps are heating up, and by now, hopefully, you’ve completed our June lawn care schedule.
 If so, your lawns should be a deep dark green and growing like crazy.
 There are three main topics to cover for our July lawn care schedule.

 July Lawn Care Maintenance Schedule